cubicibo/SUPer/README.md

 Here are some additional informations on selected options, especially those that shape the datastream and affect the output:
 - Compression rate: minimum time margin (in %) between two events to perform an acquisition.
 - Acquisition rate: Secondary compression parameter.
 Leave it untouched unless a lower bitrate is needed.
-- Quantization: image quantizer to use. pngquant/libimagequant (3) is recommended.
-PIL (1) outputs lower quality but can be faster.
-You should download pngquant and specify it in config.ini if SUPer does not find pngquant or libimagequant.
+- Quantization: [Image quantizer](#image-quantizers) to use. pngquant/libimagequant (3) is recommended.
 - Allow normal case object redefinition: whenever possible, update a single object out of two.
 This may reduce the count of dropped events.
 - Palette update buffering: decode palette updates early to drop fewer events, right before decoding of new bitmaps.
 - Insert acquisition: perform a screen refresh after a palette animation.
 Some palette animations may cause artifacts that remain on the display, a refresh will hide them.
 This can impact the bitrate as new bitmaps are inserted in the stream.
 - Logging: logging level -10 creates a single file listing solely the filtering decisions, if any (e.g. dropped events, normal case object redefinition).
 - Layout mode: steer the epoch definition algorithm way of defining windows.
 Opportunist is the best and coded buffer-safe, but may be disliked by Scenarist "Build/Rebuild" operation.
 1 is an acceptable fall-back.
 0 Should never be used.

+### Image quantizers
+SUPer ships with various internal image quantizers and supports two external ones.
+The different methods (values for `--qmode`) are enumerated here:

+0. **K-Means**: Slow but high quality quantizer.
+Should only be used if *PILIQ* (3) is not available and quality is a must.
+1. **PIL**: Fast, medium quality.
+Excellent for low bitrates and files with solely dialogue and karaoke.
+Glows and gradients will be hideous.
+2. **HexTree**: Fast, good quality.
+Suits nicely files with moderate typesetting effects (no heavy gradients or glows).
+3. **PILIQ** (libimagequant / pngquant): High quality, acceptably fast.
+Recommended default, and it preserves glows and gradients.
+    - macOS users must install pngquant via brew, or specify the pngquant executable in config.ini
+    - Linux and Windows[^1] users can specify either *libimagequant[.dll, .so]* or pngquant executable in config.ini.

+Higher quality quantizers (such as *K-Means* or *PILIQ*) will generally affect (increase) the bitrate of the output stream.

+[^1]: Windows compiled binaries ship with libimagequant.dll, and Windows users of the Python package in their environment have it embedded via the PILIQ dependency.

 ### Additional tips
-- Image quantization mode 3 ("PILIQ") is either libimagequant or pngquant, whichever available and specified in config.ini.
 - The output file extension is used to infer the desired output type (SUP or PES).
 - `--max-kbps` does not shape the stream, it is simply a limit to compare it to.
 Only `--compression` and `--qmode` may be used to reduce the filesize.
 - If `--allow-normal` or `--ahead` is used in a Scenarist BD project, one must not "Encode->Build" or "Encode->Rebuild" the PES assets.
 Building or rebuilding the PES is not mandatory to mux a project.

-### Example (recommended defaults)
+### Example
 `python3 supercli.py -i ./subtitle01/bdn.xml -c 80 -a 100 --qmode 3 --allow-normal --ahead --palette --bt 709 -m 10000 --threads 6 --withsup ./output/01/out.pes`

 ### How SUPer works